Sparse Variable Selection on High Dimensional Heterogeneous Data with Tree Structured Responses: TREE-GUIDED SPARSE LINEAR MIXED MODEL

 \subsection{\textbf{Sparse Linear Mixed Model}}

-The linear mixed model (LMM) is an extension of the standard linear regression model that explicitly describes the relationship between a response variable and explanatory variables incorporating an extra random term to account for confounding factors.
-To introduce sparse linear mixed model (LMM-Lasso), we briefly revisit the classical linear mixed model as Equation~\ref{LMM}:
+The linear mixed model (LMM) is an extension of the standard linear regression model that explicitly describes the relationship between response variables and explanatory variables incorporating an extra random term to account for confounding factors.
+To introduce the sparse linear mixed model, we briefly revisit the classical linear mixed model as Equation~\ref{LMM}:

-where $Z$ is a $n \times t$ matrix of random effect, $u$ is confounding influences and $\epsilon$ denotes observation noise and they all follow the Gaussian distribution with the zero means.
-Intuitively, the product $Zu$ models the covariance between the observations $y_i$.
-Assuming that $\epsilon\sim\,\mathcal{N}(\,0,\,\sigma_\epsilon^2I) $, we can further rewrite the formula as Equation~\ref{LMM2} to simplify mathematical derivation:
+where $Z$ is an $n \times t$ matrix for the random effect. $u$ is the confounding influences with implicitly identity correlation information, $\epsilon$ denotes observed noise and they both follow the independent Gaussian distribution with the zero means.
+Intuitively, $Zu$ models the covariance between the observations $y_i$.
+Assuming that $\epsilon\sim\,\mathcal{N}(\,0,\,\sigma_\epsilon^2I)$, $u\sim\,\mathcal{N}(0, \sigma_g^2I)$, $K = ZZ^T$ and represents the covariance between the responses and $\sigma_g$ represents the magnitude of confounder factors, we can rewrite the formula as Equation~\ref{LMM2} to simplify mathematical derivation:

-where $K = ZZ^T$, representing the covariance between the responses, $\sigma_g$ represents the magnitude of confounder factors.
 Assuming the priori distribution of $\beta$ could be expressed as $e^{-\Phi(\beta)}$, we can define log likelihood function as Equation~\ref{log likelihood}:

-Due to the sparsity of $\beta$, it's reasonable to assume that $\beta$ follows Laplace shrinkage prior.
-Such assumption leads to the sparse linear mixed model (LMM-Lasso).
-However, LMM-Lasso fails to consider the relatedness among response variables.
-Such defect drives us to the tree-guided sparse linear mixed model.
+Based on the sparsity of $\beta$, it's reasonable to assume that $\beta$ follows Laplace shrinkage prior.
+Such assumptions lead to the sparse linear mixed model.
+However, sparse LMM fails to consider the relatedness among response variables.
+The defect drives us to the tree-guided sparse linear mixed model.